Vadoid/iceberg_explorer/README.md

 - See added, removed, and modified files
 - View statistics delta (like GitHub diff)
 - Color-coded changes (green=added, red=removed, yellow=modified)

-### 5. Compare Snapshots

-1. Navigate to the **Snapshots** tab
-2. Select two snapshots from the dropdowns
-3. View the comparison showing:
-   - Summary cards with change counts
-   - Statistics comparison with deltas
-   - Lists of added, removed, and modified files
-   - Detailed file-level changes

 ## API Endpoints